 Little Sandy Creek is a six mile long tributary of Sandy Creek, located in Northwest Pennsylvania.
-It begins near Wades Corner and is one of only three Catch-and-Release – Fly Fishing Only streams in northwest PA.
+It begins near Wades Corner and has a Delayed Harvest Fly Fishing Only Section.
 At Little Sandy Creek, you’ll find wild and stocked brown trout.

 You can access Little Sandy Creek from State Route 62 and State Route 3024.
 You can take the roads leading off of State Route 3024 to the Creek.
 It will require a short hike to get to the stream.

 The upper reaches of the stream are more difficult to fish when its warm, as the water becomes lower and clearer.
 In the summer months, you will want to avoid this area.

 The Delayed Harvest Fly Fishing Only section extends from State Route 3024 at Polk (located upstream) to the old bridge at the Polk Center pump house.
 This area is roughly 1.3 miles long.
 This section is teeming with both wild and stocked brown trout.